roberthowton/academic-kickstart/content/slides/paperwriting/howto.md

 ---
 title: How to Write a Philosophy Paper
-summary: An introduction to academic writing for students of PHIL 217.
+summary: An introduction to academic philosophical writing for students of PHIL 217.
 authors: []
 tags: []
 categories: []